LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Story.md

 **Grandpa Dan**
 	"Ahhh!
 Lakshmi don't scare me!
 Why are you sneaking around like that?"
 **Lakshmi**
-	"But you're the one who was sneaking in"
+	"But you're the one who's sneaking in... "
 **Grandpa Dan**
 	"Bah, Leo already got the jump on me earlier today.
 Won't anyone think of the health of a poor old mans heart?? " **Lakshmi**